 Crying Indian: Karmaramans lose a little bit of happiness and spiritual happiness if they see you harvest a plant on the Biodeck.

 G-Rated Sex: The Dahnese Sirens run G-Rated brothels: they hover in the air and beam sparkly love magic to their clients, who levitate during the encounter.
-Then there's the Oroflex, a sort of Naughty Tentacles Tilt-O-Whirl that looks alarming and disturbing, but the customers appear to enjoy it, having their "love" and "fun" stats boosted.
+Then there's the Oroflex, a sort of Tilt-O-Whirl with tentacles that looks alarming and disturbing, but the customers appear to enjoy it, having their "love" and "fun" stats boosted.

 The Greys: One of the in-game races.
 They're employed as your medical staff.
 VAL says they're sorry about that abduction and cattle mutilation business, and they hardly ever do it now.